 Of all the cases of accidental child deaths by motor vehicles in 2019, 129 casualties happened in urban areas, compared to 27% (48) in rural areas.
 56% of children were killed during daylight hours.

-Notably, most motor vehicle deaths occur during daylight hours, regardless of the victim’s age.
+Notably, traffic safety statistics indicate that most motor vehicle deaths occur during daylight hours, regardless of the victim’s age.
 Unsurprisingly, the afternoon holds the highest prevalence of fatalities, with after-school hours being the most prominent.

 Racial Demographics and Child Fatality Statistics